-- a) For the purposes of these Regulations, an applicant for authorisation means the person that is applying for authorisation to carry out securities business.
+- a) For the purposes of these Regulations, an applicant for authorisation means the person that is applying for the offshore securities business license.
 An applicant for authorisation becomes subject to these Regulations from the date of submission of his application. - b) An application for authorisation may be submitted by the founders or controlling shareholders of an applicant if the applicant is not yet established.
-The founders or controlling shareholders become subject to the provisions that apply to an applicant from the date of submission of the application. - c) An application for authorisation must be made on the application form prescribed by the Authority and be accompanied by the information and documents required in Annex 3.1. - d) The form and contents of the application and all information and documents filed with it must be as prescribed by the Authority. - e) An applicant must demonstrate to the Authority that: - 1) it is fit and proper to carry out securities business of the kind and scale for which it seeks authorisation in accordance with the rules prescribed by the authority; - 2) it has adequate expertise and resources for the kind of securities business that it proposes to carry out in accordance with the rules prescribed by the authority; - 3) it has managerial expertise, financial systems, risk management policies and systems, technological resources, and operational procedures and systems that are sufficient to fulfil its business and regulatory obligations and to conduct the kind of securities business that it proposes to carry out; and - 4) its board of directors' members, officers, employees and agents who will be involved in the applicant's securities business have the necessary qualifications, skills, experience and integrity to carry out the kind of securities business that it proposes to carry out. - f) In order to engage in dealing, custody and managing business, an applicant must be established in the Kingdom and must be: - 1) a subsidiary of a local bank; - 2) a joint stock company; - 3) a subsidiary of a Saudi joint stock company that is engaged in financial services business; or
+The founders or controlling shareholders become subject to the provisions that apply to an applicant from the date of submission of the application. - c) An application for authorisation must be made on the application form prescribed by the Authority and be accompanied by the information and documents required in Annex 3.1. - d) The form and contents of the application and all information and documents filed with it must be as prescribed by the Authority. - e) An applicant must demonstrate to the Authority that: - 1) it is fit and proper to carry out securities business of the kind and scale for which it seeks authorisation in accordance with the rules prescribed by the authority; - 2) it has adequate expertise and resources for the kind of securities business that it proposes to carry out in accordance with the rules prescribed by the authority; - 3) it has managerial expertise, financial systems, risk management policies and systems, technological resources, and operational procedures and systems that are sufficient to fulfil its business and regulatory obligations and to conduct the kind of securities business that it proposes to carry out; and - 4) its board of directors' members, officers, employees and agents who will be involved in the applicant's securities business have the necessary qualifications, skills, experience and integrity to carry out the kind of securities business that it proposes to carry out. - f) The applicant may be of any legal form established in the Kingdom. - g) The paid-up capital of the applicant must not be less than: a capital that covers the expected expenses for a year. - h) A capital market institution must have its head office in the Kingdom - i) A capital market institution must obtain a regional headquarters license from the Ministry of Investment.